edwardyhe/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/03-connect-tools-external-services.md

 1. On the designer, inside the agent and under **Add tool**, select the plus sign (+) to open the pane where you can browse available actions.

-1. On the **Add an action** pane, follow these [general steps](https://learn.microsoft.com/azure/logic-apps/create-workflow-with-trigger-or-action?tabs=standard#add-action) to add the **RSS** action named **List items in feed** to the empty tool.
+1. On the **Add an action** pane, follow these [general steps](https://learn.microsoft.com/azure/logic-apps/create-workflow-with-trigger-or-action?tabs=standard#add-action) to add the **RSS** action named **List all RSS feed items** to the empty tool.

 1. Provide a clear and brief name and desription for the tool, for example:

    - Name: **Get latest RSS**
-   - Description: **Retrieves latest posts from a specific RSS feed and returns the titles and links for a summary.**
+   - Description: **Gets the latest posts from a specific RSS feed and returns the titles and links for a summary.**

-     The large language model (LLM) uses the tool description to help the agent decide when to call the tool.
+     The large language model (LLM) for your agent uses the tool description to help the agent decide when to call the tool.
 Keep the description short, specific, and outcome-focused.

 ### Step 2 - Set up the connector action

-1. In the **RSS** action that you added, provide the following information:
+1. In the **List items in feed** action, provide the following information:

    | Parameters | Description |
    |------------|-------------|